 Hi, thanks for visiting my site.
-Long-form magazine writing is a bit anachronistic these days, but that's what I do.
-I'm usually classified as a 'generalist' writer, which means that I don't cover one beat.
+I'm what used to be called a "magazines features writer," but since people look at me strangely when I say that now, let's settle on "long-form writer."
+I'm a generalist writer too, which means that I don't cover one beat.
 I write lengthy cover stories and feature articles on a number of topics -- some weighty, some not at all.

 Right now, I'm a contributing editor at New York magazine, Rolling Stone, and Vanity Fair.
-I've been with New York on and off since I graduated from Wesleyan University.
-I began as an editorial assistant and was promoted to contributing editor a couple years later, when I was 25.
+I've been with New York on and off since I graduated phi beta kappa from Wesleyan University, where I majored in English.
+I began there as an editorial assistant and was promoted to contributing editor a couple years later, when I was 25.
 I live a hectic bicoastal life at the moment, but I grew up on the Upper West Side of New York City, where I played classical violin and danced with Alvin Ailey as a kid.

 I was also a writer on the Style desk at the New York Times in 2003.
 Prior to that, I spent a year studying the sociology of religion at Harvard University.

 I've won a National Magazine Award in Profile Writing, for my profile of Chanel designer Karl Lagerfeld